 I conducted a descriptive statistical analysis on the corpus of 360 HRD related dissertations (see Tables 4, 5, and 6).
 Table 4 exhibits the means statistics for relevant variables across the corpus of dissertations.
 Most important are the dissertation aDSI values of M = .09 (SD = .06).
-Only nine of the 360 dissertations had any substantive SSIs.
+Only nine of the 360 dissertations had any non-excluded substantive SSIs.
 Thus, the SSI means were reported at extremely low levels.
 Most noticeable are the large kurtosis values for many of the variables.

-Removal of outliers is a common way to add normality to the sample, but as Grace-Martin (2016) stated: “It is NOT acceptable to drop an observation just because it is an outlier.
+Removal of outliers is a common way to add normality to the sample, but as Grace-Martin (2016) stated, “It is NOT acceptable to drop an observation just because it is an outlier.
 They can be legitimate observations and are sometimes the most interesting ones” (n.p.).

 Noticeably absent in Table 4 and 5, is any reference to substantive plagiarism-of-self SSI data in the dissertations.
 I did not find any substantive plagiarism-of-self SSI data in the review of the SSI.
 However, I did find one 4% plagiarism-of-self SSI value.
 I mention this because it is important to demonstrate that dissertations are not immune to plagiarism-of-self issues.

-A basic understanding of the relationships between the variable data collected in a study is important and a precursor to multiple regression statistics (Field, 2011).
+A basic understanding of the relationships between the variable data collected in a study is important and a precursor to any predictive statistics (Field, 2011).
 Normally, a Pearson's r correlation coefficient is the statistic used to identify the relationship between two variables.
 However, a Pearson's r correlation coefficient statistic has an assumption of data normality (Field, 2011).
 I tested all of the variables using a Shapiro-Wilk test for normality.
 All of the variables violated the assumption of normality (p < .05).
 There are two camps on the importance of the assumption of normality for a Pearson’s r statistic.
 Nefzger and Drasgow (1957) posited, "Tests of significance of r do not in practice require normally distributed variates" (p.
 623).
 However, Field (2011) stated that the Spearman's rho Correlational Coefficient Statistic is a non-parametric statistic that is used for better results when the data violate the assumption of normality.
 Table 5 identifies the relationships between the variables using the Spearman's rho correlational coefficient statistic.
 The results show a very strong correlation between word counts and reference counts and very high correlations between the various similarities percentages and word counts, including a 1 to 1 correlation with substantive SSI of others between the percentages and words.